Created in partnership with the Helpdesk on Business & Human Rights

 The WHO has summarized the various definitions of occupational safety and health and characterizes OSH practice as activities that:

-• Protect and promote the health of workers by preventing and controlling diseases and accidents and by eliminating occupational factors and conditions hazardous to safety and health at work
+• Protect and promote the health of workers by preventing and controlling diseases and accidents and by eliminating occupational factors and conditions hazardous to safety and health at work;

-• Develop and promote healthy and safe work, work environments and work organizations
+• Develop and promote healthy and safe work, work environments and work organizations;

-• Enable workers to conduct socially and economically productive lives, while contributing positively to sustainable development
+• Enable workers to conduct socially and economically productive lives, while contributing positively to sustainable development.

 Occupational safety and health is an integral part of individuals having ‘decent work’, which is defined by the ILO as the “right to productive work in conditions of freedom, equity, security and human dignity”.
 The ILO states that work can “only be decent if it is safe and healthy”.
-OSH programmes should therefore provide healthy and safe working conditions for all workers, which includes making special arrangements or provisions for employees with additional needs due to disability or other personal circumstance, such as pregnancy or mental illness.
+OSH programmes should therefore provide safe and healthy working conditions for all workers, which includes making special arrangements or provisions for employees with additional needs due to disability or other personal circumstance, such as pregnancy or mental illness.
 However, there is no zero-risk working environment.
-That is why OSH should also cover the protection, in the form of compensation and access to medical care, available to workers or their families in the case of an occupational accident or disease
+That is why OSH should also cover the protection, in the form of compensation and access to medical care, available to workers or their families in the case of an occupational accident or disease.

 Sources of Occupational Injuries